Leroy Keith (criminal): Coburn Von Gunten

 Keith was reportedly living with relatives in Youngstown, doing odd jobs for a living, his last one being at the county engineer's office.
 In November, with the help of ex-convict Louis Johnson, 27, and 16-year-old Joseph Reinthaler, Keith planned several robberies in the Youngstown and Akron areas, but none of them came to fruition.
 Deciding that they would need a getaway vehicle, the trio cruised the streets in search for a suitable victim on the night before Thanksgiving, when Keith found 40-year-old Coburn Von Gunten, an executive member for the McNeil Machine & Engineering Company who was returning home from an office party.

-When the man refused to let Keith take his car, he was shot twice, but still managed to start up the car's engine.
+When Von Gunten refused to let Keith take his car, he was shot twice, but still managed to start up the car's engine.
 He was shot another time, but before he could be finished off, a passing police cruiser chased after his assailant and the accomplice.
 After exchanging gunfire, the officers lost sight of Keith, but managed to capture Reinthaler.
 Von Gunten was transported to the Summa St. Thomas Hospital, where he died from his injuries an hour and a half after being admitted.
 The detectives questioned Reinthaler, who identified the two men as Leroy Keith, a recently paroled murderer, and the other man was ex-convict Louis Johnson.
 Wanted bulletins were issued for both men, with Akron police scrutinizing the Ohio parole board members after learning that they had failed to consult Justice Griffith on the inmate's rap sheet.

-On the next day, Johnson turned himself in to the Youngstown police.
+The next day, Johnson turned himself in to the Youngstown police.
 He was queried as to whether he and Keith had anything to do with a recent double murder committed in a Uniontown grocery, where the owner Reynaldo Amodio and clerk Paul Cain had been shot dead and robbed.
 Johnson denied responsibility, claiming that he had been with a girlfriend in Farrell, Pennsylvania, an alibi later proven by several acquaintances.
 Ballistics tests later concluded that the killings were unrelated.
 While Johnson and Reinthaler were charged with Von Gunten's murder, the manhunt for Keith continued.
 Louis Johnson was later convicted of first degree murder in Ohio, but avoided execution after the jury in his case recommended mercy.
 Reinthaler was tried as a juvenile and sentenced to an indeterminate term in the Ohio Reform School.